sfigg/commercialization-public/docset/manufacture/desktop/siloed-provisioning-packages.md

 9. (Optional) Boot the device to Windows PE, and run the DISM command to single-instance the application files in the siloed provisioning package captured in step 7.
 10. Complete the rest of the factory floor tasks and shutdown/seal the product.

 **Preferred process guidelines for BTO model**: As described in the preceding steps, the diff capture support provides flexibility to allow installing a classic Windows applications at the factory floor as last minute customizations.
 However, the diff capture operation may take some time to complete, depending on the number and the size of the siloed provisioning packages it needs to diff against.
 There is also overhead cost for the other steps in the process.
 Therefore, the preferred guideline for installing a classic Windows application in the BTO model is to incur the onetime cost of capturing the siloed provisioning packages for these applications in the imaging lab.
-Then they can be applied at the factory floor as needed for the last minute customizations.
+Then they can be applied at the factory floor as needed for the last-minute customizations.